Trolleymusic/codeship-restart-lambda/README.md

 ### TODO:

 * Currently `npm run deploy` isn't working.
 It seems to be but then the function never shows up in Lambda - get this working so I don't have to upload anything
+* Expects to be called from API gateway so it returns response objects formatted for that, do I need to accommodate multiple types of response?